campaniluis/campaniluis/README.md

 - 👀 I’m interested in IA (although I still haven't coded anything in that regard)
 - 🌱 I will be soon back at 42 Lisboa learning C. Currently getting a very basic knowledge of JSON for a social network analysis research project
 - 💞️ I’m looking to connect with like-minded professionals
-- 📫 You can reach me in via luiscampani@protonmail.ch or www.linkedin.com/in/luiscampani
+- 📫 You can reach me via luiscampani@protonmail.ch or www.linkedin.com/in/luiscampani